boi-daaniel/boi-daaniel/README.md

-- 👋 Hi, I’m @boi-daaniel 19 Years of age, I live in Cebu City, Philippines
+- 👋 Hi, I’m Jose Danielle Inocentes 19 Years of age, I live in Philippines, Cebu, Lapu-Lapu City.
-- 👀 I’m interested in learning Java Script.
+- 👀 I’m interested in learning more about the complex of programming.
-- 🌱 I’m currently learning more about JAVA.
+- 🌱 I’m currently learning JAVA.
-- 📫 You can reach me through my social media accounts in my profile.
+- 📫 You can reach me through my social ccounts in my profile.

 <!---
 boi-daaniel/boi-daaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.